Tracardi/tracardi-api/docs/flow/actions/merge_profiles_action.md

 # Merge Profile Action

-When there is a new Personally Identifiable Information(PII) appended to a profile then the profile may need merging with other profiles in the system.
-This is the way you maintain a consistent user profile.
+When new personal information is added to a customer's profile, it might need to be combined with other profiles in the system to create one consistent profile.
+This is done through the "merge profile" action.

-Once the merge profile action is used in the workflow it will mark profile to be merged at the end of workflow.
-To complete merging you will have to provide a merge key in configuration tab of the merge profile node.
+When this action is used in the workflow, it will set the profile to be merged at the end of the process.
+To finish the merging process, you'll need to provide a merge key in the settings of the "merge profile" step.

 ## Configuration

-This node needs a merge key that will be used during merging.
-That can be e-mail, telephone number, id, or any profile trait.
-System will look for other profiles that have the same merge key, e.g. e-mail and will merge all found profiles into one record.
+The merge key is an important part of the system that helps to combine different customer profiles into one.
+This key can be something unique like an email, phone number, or ID.
+The system will look for other profiles that have the same key and merge them together.

-Merging is done by grouping the profiles with merge key and coping all the data to one profile.
-Also, events are reassigned to one profile.
-All redundant profiles will be deleted but its id will be reassigned to field ids in the merged profile.
-So no worries when you try to load the profile with old id the system will fetch new merged profile.
+When the profiles are merged, all their information is combined into one single profile and any actions related to those profiles are now related to the merged one.
+Any extra profiles that are no longer needed will be deleted, but their ID will still be connected to the new merged profile.
+This means that if you try to look for an old profile, the system will show you the new merged one.

-If two or more keys are defined Tracardi will look for records that have all defined keys.
-For example if it is e-mail and name then record matched for merging will have both email and name equal to defined values.

-Provide merge key in form of JSON array.

-To access merge key data use dotted notation.
-Details on dotted notation can be found Notations / Dot notation in the documentation.
+If you want to merge profiles using more than one key, like email and name, the system will look for profiles that have both those keys.
+The merge key should be provided in a JSON array.
+To access the merge key data, you should use dotted notation.
+For more information on this notation, check the Notations/Dot notation section in the documentation.

 ```json
 {